sumittttpaul/Agewear-Lifestyle/README.md

 21. Styled Components
 22. Dev - Prettier, Postcss, Eslint, Autoprefixer, Cross Env, Next bundle Analyzer
 ```

-## Functionality
+## Functionalities Implemented

-These are all the functionality that has been implemented in this project :-
+These are all the functionalities that has been implemented in this project :-

 ```bash
 1. Search Box